 In this section, we’ll explore the history of prescription drug use, in particular, how these drugs have been abused by the public.
 This context is important, since without it, it’s possible to come to the conclusion that our drugs are merely becoming stronger, and therefore more addictive.
 While this may be the case in some circumstances, it’s not a major driving force.

 Heroin arrives on the scene.
 At first, the drug was thought by experts to be non-habit forming.
 But it wasn’t long before its addictive potential was recognized.
 Doctors, legislatures and the public in general call for its ban.

-Morphine, opium, heroin and cocaine are all in wide use in so-called ‘patent medicines.’
+Opioid Pain Medication, opium, heroin and cocaine are all in wide use in so-called ‘patent medicines.’
 These were usually over-the-counter concoctions with little oversight.

 Barbiturates were introduced.
 Doctors sing the praises of these sedatives because they were more effective and less toxic than bromides.

 Bromides, which were highly addictive, were removed from medications by the end of WW2.

 The United States enters into an international agreement to limit the spread of narcotics.
 The treaty is known as the Hague Opium Convention.